vikas-trivedi01/Learn-with-me/Learning-JS/ES6/promises.md

 ```

 3. **race()**
-  - It is a static method of class `Promise` which returns output of that `Promise` which is completed first, out of given array of `Promises`.
+  - It is a static method of class `Promise` which returns output of that `Promise` which is settled first, out of given array of `Promises`.
   - It takes array of `Promises` as argument.
+  - It returns the first settled promise, whether fulfilled or rejected.

 ```Javascript
 const p1 = new Promise(resolve => {
   setTimeout(() => {